-Moe Life Skills Community Centre is a not for profit community based organisation and tax exempt charity.
-We are incorporated in Victoria and governed by a community-based, volunteer Board of Management, which meets monthly.
-Board members volunteer their professional time and experience to oversee the maintenance and development of quality services and our sound financial base.
+Moe Life Skills Community Centre is a not-for-profit organisation and tax exempt charity.
+We are incorporated in Victoria and governed by a volunteer Board of Management which meets monthly.
+All Board members have a strong interest, commitment and passion for improving the lives of people with a disability.
+Our Board members volunteer their professional time and experience to oversee the maintenance and development of quality services and our sound financial base.

 Sue Carroll, President